Welcome to the oldest version of Oracle RDBMS (v2.3.2) on the Internet running on a PDP-11/70 with RSX-11M+.

 For the next story, click on the [PDP-11/70] button.

-Early 2001, I got a message from an Italian contact who informed me that their
+Early 2001, I got a message from a contact in Italy who informed me that their

 'PDP setup' was going to be decommisioned and scrapped if no one wanted it.